Goat Milk and Honey Shampoo Soap Recipe

 - Moisturizing – Goat’s milk is even more moisturizing than cow’s milk because of its high beta-casein (fat content).
-This ups the super-fat content of your soap and moisturizes.
+This ups the super-fat content of your soap and moisturizes skin as well as nourishes the scalp.
+It’s moisturizing ability makes it great for hair that tends to frizz or thick and curly hair.
+It also helps fight against dandruff.

 - Anti-Aging – Goat’s milk has alpha-hydroxy acids.
 Alpha-Hydroxy acids soften skin by helping to break the bond between dead skin cells.
 This helps to remove dead skin cells from the surface of your skin while you wash, making your skin look younger and more healthy.

-- Anti-Bacterial – goat’s milk is naturally anti-bacterial.
-This, combined with the honey makes this an amazing soap for sensitive skin or acne prone people.
+- Anti-Bacterial – Goat’s milk is naturally anti-bacterial.
+This, combined with the honey makes this an amazing soap for sensitive skin, those who are acne prone, or those who have scalp issues.

 Raw Honey also has a number of wonderful benefits: